andrebianchessi/msc/thesis/chapters/05_results.md

 | 5      | 2    | P-GA         | 44.2273          | 15.1486       | 29.6879    |
 | 5      | 2    | E-GA         | 0                | 100           | 50         |
 | 5      | 2    | Random Guess | 100              | 0             | 50         |

+The results show that in many cases the `P-GA` can obtain solutions which are very close or even better than the ones obtained by the `E-GA`; but that's not always the case.
+In some cases, `P-GA` can even lead to results which are significantly worse than the `E-GA` ones and possibly even worse than random guesses (see {`Masses=4`,`Test=0`}).

 ## Conclusions {#sec:conclusions}